Aksay17/Hackerrank-SQL/README.md

 # HackerRank SQL Solutions

 This repository contains my solutions to SQL questions on HackerRank.
 The solutions are organized by problem domains corresponding to the different categories on HackerRank.
+The purpose of creating this repositiory is to revise my SQL basics whenever needed :)

 ## Problem Domains